Eddie Brock: Cancer and post-Venom

 The 2003 story "The Hunger" introduced new elements to Brock's origin, revealing that Brock had cancer before joining with the symbiote, and that it chose to bond with Brock not only for his hatred towards Spider-Man, but also because the cancer causes the release of adrenaline, which feeds the symbiote.
-Brock is left reliant on the suit to live, and pursues Spider-Man out of fear that he will take the symbiote back, rather than for revenge over his lost career.
+Brock is left reliant on the suit to live, and pursues Spider-Man also out of fear that he will take the symbiote back, rather than just for revenge over his lost career.
 Brock dies after the symbiote leaves him for Spider-Man, not wanting a diseased host.
 Spider-Man tricks the symbiote into again bonding with Brock, reviving him.

 When Carnage gives birth to a new symbiote, Venom names it Toxin and hopes to turn it into an ally.
 When Toxin shows compassion, Venom tries to kill him.
 Toxin is rescued by Spider-Man and Black Cat.

 In the 2004 story "Venomous", Brock experiences a crisis of faith and decides to sell the symbiote, knowing he will rapidly die from his cancer without it, intending to donate the $100 million received from the sale to charity on the grounds that the symbiote would find another host once he dies anyway.
 The symbiote is purchased by crime boss Don Fortunato for his son Angelo Fortunato.
 Angelo briefly becomes the second Venom but proves an unworthy host, and the symbiote abandons him mid-jump allowing him to fall to his death.
 Upon learning of Angelo's death, Brock feels responsible and attempts suicide by slitting his wrists.
 Brock next appeared in the 2007 story "The Last Temptation of Eddie Brock", where he is rapidly succumbing to cancer, and experiencing hallucinations of "Venom".
 Finding a comatose Aunt May in the same hospital, dying from a gunshot, the Venom hallucination persuades him to kill her.
 Brock, dressed in a novelty replica of Spider-Man's black costume at the demand of "Venom", murders an "angel of mercy" nurse to test if he can still kill, but ultimately refuses to kill May because she is innocent.
 When Peter visits May, he finds Eddie, who has repeatedly cut his own wrists to get rid of "Venom".
 Eddie asks for Peter's forgiveness before jumping out of a window, but Peter manages to catch him.
 Awakening chained to his bed, Brock finds he can still see "Venom" but tells him that he accepts its presence as long as it knows that Brock is in control.